patrykkaczmarek7/wordsGame-PL/README.txt

 SPACE button changes words.
 The game is for more than 2 groups of people.
 One person by a notebook / PC makes other people in her group guess the word which is right now on the screen.
-The groups changes, when time is out.
+The groups changes, when a time is out.

 USER